hereisjohnny2/rock-image-annotation/README.md

 $ xhost +
 ```

-Buil the image and then use the `tools/rundocker` script with the images repository as a parameter.
+Build the image and then use the `tools/rundocker` script with the images repository as a parameter.
 It's necessary because the docker container will run isolated from the rest of the machine, therefore a volume (a folder) must to be shared.
 ```shell
 $ docker build -t rockimage .
 $ tools/rundocker "/path/to/images"